Let’s Talk About Spoken English Features

 Real Success Story:

 Layan was a Year 11 student in Australia.
 She hated giving presentations.
 Her hands would shake.
 Her voice would get quiet.
-But after working with her tutor for 8 weeks, she gave her Spoken English speech with a smile on her face.
+But after working with her tutor for 8 weeks, she gave her Spoken English speech with a smile on her face by using all Spoken English features.
 Her teacher said it was the best in the class!

 Confidence doesn’t happen overnight.
 But with the right support, it grows.